jupyter/jupyter.github.io/security.md

 The Jupyter community self organised around multiple platforms, in particular https://discourse.jupyter.org/ and https://jupyter.zulipchat.com/.
-Having an account on any of those platforms is neither required not encouraged to use the Jupyter Software, and data collection on those platforms are governed by their respective platforms.
+Having an account on any of those platforms is neither required nor encouraged to use the Jupyter Software, and data collection on those platforms are governed by their respective platforms.